 Critics even argue love locks are form of vandalism and I have to agree.
 Not only do they look ugly and cause damage by rusting over time being exposed to the elements, the keys thrown into the rivers pollute the waterways which leads to poor water quality.

-Opportunists hold the key
+Opportunists hold the key to padlocks in Paris

 In cities where love locks are popular I absolutely refuse to support local businesses or street vendors who promote and sell locks for this very purpose in exchange for making a quick buck.
 Why should we be supportive of people who are happy to accelerate the damage being done to icons in their very own cities?
 These vendors are opportunists and have a LOT to answer for.

 They’re simply preying on people’s emotions rather than exercising common sense.